xBBCoder/Irving-Fisher-Stamp-Scrip/en/stamp5.md

 has now abandoned it in favor of Stamp Scrip.

-Another rather original application of the principle of "compulsory" circulation is the "Speed Money" which the zealous adherents of the German-Wära movement started, after the Government had interfered with their issuance of Stamp Scrip.
+Another rather original application of the principle of "compulsory" circulation is the "Speed Money" which the zealous adherents of the German-WÃ¤ra movement started, after the Government had interfered with their issuance of Stamp Scrip.
 A Dr. Nordwall, of Norden in Germany advertised in the local paper one day that he would give to Reichsmark to the first man to